bharbron/tiertime_material_profile_maker/README.md

 ### Disclaimer

 I make no claim or guarantee that any of this will work at all.
 I've included very little input validation, I can't guarantee that any of the parameter mappings are correct.
 You can probably screw up UP Studio or your printer with some bad values.
-(It does seem that UP Studio does some input validation on material profile import.)
-Proceed at your own risk.
+(It does seem that UP Studio does _some_ input validation on material profile import.) **Proceed at your own risk**.

 ## Usage